VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Experiments

+\textbf{Setup.} We compare the training effectiveness of our dataset against datasets representing different construction methods: template-based SciFiBench~\citep{roberts2024scifibench} (Figure2Caption split, 1{,}000 examples from General and CS categories), and LVLM-driven ArXivQA~\citep{li2024multimodal} and SPIQA~\citep{pramanick2024spiqa} (figure-type questions only), with 20{,}272 randomly sampled training examples each.
+For our dataset, we train two variants: one using all 20{,}272 samples, and one using a 1{,}000-example subset with the same scientific domain distribution as SciFiBench for a controlled comparison at the same scale.
+Using LoRA~\citep{hu2022lora} (rank=16, $\alpha$=32), we fine-tune \texttt{Qwen2.5-VL-7B-Instruct}~\citep{qwen2vl} for one epoch with a 9:1 train/validation split, selecting the best checkpoint based on validation performance.
+All fine-tuned variants are evaluated on three external scientific figure benchmarks: CharXiv~\citep{wang2024charxiv} (4{,}000 descriptive and 1{,}000 reasoning examples), MMStar~\citep{chen2024we} (science \& technology subset, 250 examples), and MathVista~\citep{lu2023mathvista} (scientific reasoning subset, 122 examples).
+Additional training details are in Appendix~\ref{app:training-details}.

-\textbf{Results.} We report performance gains relative to the original \texttt{Qwen2.5-VL-7B-Instruct} model (baseline).
-As shown in Table~\ref{tab:training-results}, training on our dataset yields the best performance across all benchmarks with +2.28\% average gain compared to existing scientific figure QA datasets.
-This demonstrates that QA pairs from our framework effectively transfer to scientific figure understanding capabilities.
+\textbf{Results.} We report performance gains relative to the original \texttt{Qwen2.5-VL-7B-Instruct} (baseline).
+As shown in Table~\ref{tab:training-results}, the model trained on our dataset (20{,}272 examples) achieves the highest average gain (+2.05\%) compared to models trained on other datasets.
+Notably, our dataset is the only one that improves CharXiv Reasoning (+2.10\%), whereas other datasets show degradation.
+We attribute this improvement to our higher data quality (\S\ref{subsec:quality}) and reasoning-heavy question distribution (\S\ref{subsec:diversity}), as also reflected in the gains on MMStar Science \& Technology and MathVista Scientific Reasoning.
+On CharXiv Descriptive, our dataset improves by +3.28\%, though ArXivQA leads with +5.42\%.

-\textbf{Training Data Scaling.} To assess the scalability of our dataset, we train on varying amounts of data from \ours (ranging from 500 to 5{,}000 examples).
-As shown in Fig.~\ref{fig:scaling-curve}, average performance gain scales consistently with training data size, improving nearly 4$\times$ when increasing from 500 to 5{,}000 examples (from +0.60\% to +2.28\%).
-This consistent scaling trend suggests that our dataset has strong potential for further performance gains with additional training data.
-Importantly, such scaling is practically feasible: on average, producing one verified QA pair requires approximately 59 open-source API calls (DeepSeek-v3) and 9 closed-source API calls (o4-mini); using publicly available APIs, we achieved a throughput of up to 1{,}200 verified QA pairs per day.
+\textbf{Training Data Scaling.} To assess the scalability of our dataset, we use the same training setup described above but vary the amount of training data from 500 to 20{,}272 examples.
+As shown in Fig.~\ref{fig:scaling-curve}, the average gain scales monotonically with training data size, nearly doubling from +1.05\% to +2.05\% as the data grows from 500 to 20{,}272 examples.
+This trend suggests potential for further improvement with more of our training data.
+Scaling up our dataset is also practically feasible: on average, our framework requires approximately 59 DeepSeek-v3 calls, 13 GPT-4o calls, and 9 o4-mini calls to produce one verified QA pair; using publicly available APIs, we achieved a throughput of up to 1{,}200 verified QA pairs per day.